hamza963213/Numerical-Optimization-From-Scratch/README.md

 #### Case 2 : Initial point $x_0 = (15, 3)$

 For this initial point, only the Newton method with a unit step converge to the global minimum.
-The others either diverge or terminate prematurely.

 | Method | Iterations | Computation Time (s) | Final Point | Termination |